DanielRobertSosa/configure-ad/README.md

 - Assigned the user to the Domain Users group and granted Domain Admins privileges

+## 📋 Pre-requisite: Creating a Resource Group

+  -  Logged into the Azure Portal
+  -  Went to Resource Groups and created one called Active-Directory-Lab
+  -  Picked a region that worked best for the lab setup
+  -  This resource group will hold everything for the project — VMs, networking, and storage

 <h2>📝 Deployment and Configuration Steps</h2>

 Step 1 – AD DS Role Installed